microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/04-Authentication.md

 We will implement both options, **Certificate Authentication** and **JWT Authentication**, so the application endpoints caller will be authenticated using one of the following authentication methods:
 - Member Certificate
 - User Certificate
-- JWT (Microsoft Identity Provider as token issuer)
+- JWT (Microsoft Identity Provider as token issuer), which will have the same permissions as if using User Certificate (no governance permissions)

 ## Consequences